datavis-tech/reactive-property/README.md

 a(5); // The listener is NOT called.
 ```

-For convenenience, the listener function is returned from the call to `on`, so the following would also work.
+For convenenience, the listener function is returned from the call to `on`, so the following patterh also works.

 ```javascript
 var listener = a.on(function (){